knytnguyen/knytnguyen/README.md

 Hi!
 My name is Kenny Nguyen 👋
 =============================

-I am a third year student majoring in Computer Science with Business Applications at the University of California, Riverside.
-My current interests are in front-end web development and also back-end development.
-I have also started dabbling in data science and am always open to learning new technologies in CS! ✨
+My current interests are in front-end web development and machine learning.
+I have also started dabbling in data science and analytics and am always open to learning new technologies in CS! ✨

 * 🖥️  See my full portfolio at: [My Portfolio Site](http://knytnguyen.github.io/portfolio)
 * ✉️  For business inquiries, please contact me at: [knytnguyen@gmail.com](mailto:knytnguyen@gmail.com)